dhannywi/Leetcode-practice/README.md

 # Leetcode-practice
-Collection of LeetCode questions to ace the coding interview! - Created using [LeetHub v2](https://github.com/arunbhardwaj/LeetHub-2.0)
+Collection of LeetCode questions to ace the coding interview! - Created using [LeetSync](https://chromewebstore.google.com/detail/leetsync-leetcode-to-gith/ppkbejeolfcbaomanmbpjdbkfcjfhjnd)